wavefrontHQ/docs/pages/doc/alerts_creating.md

 <tr>
 <td>Condition</td>
 <td>A conditional ts() expression that defines the threshold for the alert.
 You can use any valid ts() language constructs in the expression.
-You can use free form query mode or the [Query Builder](query_language_query_builder) to create the expression.
-The expression coupled with the <strong>Alert fires</strong>
-setting determines when the alert fires.
+You can use free form query mode or the <a href="query_language_query_builder.html">Query Builder</a> to create the expression.
+The expression coupled with the <strong>Alert fires</strong> setting determines when the alert fires.
 <ul><li><strong>Alert fires</strong> - The length of time during which the Condition expression must be true before the alert fires.
 The minimum number of minutes is 2.
 If you enter 5 the alerting engine reviews the value of the Condition during the last 5 minute window to see if the alert should fire or not.</li>
 <li><strong>Alert resolves</strong> - The length of time during which the Condition expression must be false before the alert switches to resolved.
 The minimum number of minutes is 2.
 If you don't enable this field and specify a time, it defaults to the <strong>Alert fires</strong> setting.</li></ul>
 </td>
 </tr>
 <tr>
 <td>Display Expression</td>
-<td>Optional.
+<td markdown="span">Optional.
 The query sent to targets when notified of alert state changes by email.
-You can use free form query mode
-or the [Query Builder](query_language_query_builder) to create the expression.
+You can use free form query mode or the [Query Builder](query_language_query_builder) to create the expression.
 If not set, the query sent is the expression in the Condition field.</td>
 </tr>
 <tr>
 <td>Severity</td>